sempernow/refpages/REFs/TLS.md

 ##### PKCS#10/[CSR](https://en.wikipedia.org/wiki/Certificate_signing_request)

-A format regarding [Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request "Wikipedia.org") (CSR) data structure, for requesting certificates from a CA. It specifies what information the CSR contains and how that information is organized.
+A format regarding [Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request "Wikipedia.org") (__CSR__) data structure, for requesting certificates from a CA. It specifies what information the CSR contains and how that information is organized.
 This ([ASN.1](https://en.wikipedia.org/wiki/ASN.1 "Wikipedia.org")) format is recognized universally and is the standard format for CSRs regardless of the software or platform being used.
 The file may be in either DER or PEM format.
-Common filename extensions for a CSR are `.csr`, `.pem` and `.der`.
+Common filename extensions for a CSR are __`.csr`__, `.pem` and `.der`.

 ##### [PKCS#12](https://en.wikipedia.org/wiki/PKCS_12 "Wikipedia.org")/PFX/P12

 A **binary archive-file format** for storing many cryptographic objects (certificates and key) in a single password-protected file, each in a *SafeBag* (container); successor to Microsoft's PFX.
 Common filename extensions are `.pfx` and `.p12`.
 Often used in Java applications and across Windows machines.
-Code-signing certificates stored in PFX are also often used for signing with Microsoft Authenticode.
+Code-signing certificates stored in PFX are also often used for signing with __Microsoft Authenticode__.

 Key characteristics and uses of PKCS#12 include: